sainikhith/sainikhith.github.io/_posts/2023-12-02-chi-square-test.md

 ---
 layout: post
 title: Assessing Campaign Performance Using Chi-Square Test For Independence
+description: In this post we use the Chi-Square Hypothesis Test to analyse the results of an A B Test to understand if there is a significant difference in signup rate between their cheap mailer and their expensive mailer
-image: "/posts/ab-testing-title-img.png"
+image: "/posts/abtest.jpeg"
-tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]In this project, we apply Chi-Square Test For Independence (a Hypothesis Test) to assess the performance of two types of mailers that were sent out to promote a new service!
+tags: [AB Testing, Hypothesis Testing, Chi-Square, Python]

 # Table of contents